 "Well, it's really a virtual universe, because it can contain any number of worlds.
 The really great thing about it is that it exists simultaneously on many different computers, shared between them all.
 There is no central server.
 Each computer is a server, making it all very secure.
 Nobody can control it.
 Nobody can charge for it.
 Nobody can close it down.
 Each person owns their part of the universe and shares in the other parts that they visit."

-"It's refreshing to hear someone who isn't obsessed with making money or having a traditional job, but just wants to do something with cool regardless."
+"It's refreshing to hear someone who isn't obsessed with making money or having a traditional job, but just wants to do something cool regardless."

 Michael grinned.
 "I'm not entirely disinterested in money.
 Some of my friends who are working on this with me are much less well off than I am.
 It'd be nice to have funds to help them out."